grantathon/parallel_programming/README.md

 2. Count prime numbers using dynamically distributed pthreads.
 3. Simulate Conway's Game of Life using statically distributed pthreads.
 4. (a) Estimate PI and (b) count prime numbers using OpenMP.
+5. Merge sort using OpenMP (a) undeferred tasks and (b) nested sections.